Let’s take a look at each component:

 ServiceCertificate for these certificates.

-ServiceCertificate is how this kind of certificate is referred to in the Interfaces section of this document.
+ServiceCertificate is how this kind of certificate is referred to in the Interfaces section of the developer documentation.

 (B) Proxy TLS certificate